Kelly (Gail Paradise) Papers

 Collection — Multiple Containers

-This collection contains the personal, professional, and educational papers of Gail Paradise Kelly, including syllabi, class notes, research notes, correspondence, collected pamphlets, magazine and journal articles, drafts, book contracts, books, essays, and some photos.
+This collection contains the personal, professional, and educational papers of Gail Paradise Kelly, including syllabi, class notes, research notes, correspondence, collected pamphlets, magazine and journal articles, drafts, books, book contracts, essays, and photographs.

 - Bulk: 1970-1991